 Should I use Type F or Dexron transmission fluid for a vehicle with TH350 and TH400 transmission?
 How much fluid does my car need?

-These questions confuse many car owners when choosing transmission fluid for their cars.
+These questions confuse many car owners when choosing transmission fluid for their vehicles.

-This article will provide detailed information on TH350 and TH400 transmission fluid type and capacity.
-Moreover, after reading this post, you can pick the best-suited product for your vehicle.
+This article provides detailed information on TH350 and TH400 transmission fluid type and capacity.
+Moreover, after reading this post, you can pick the best-suited product for your car.